reyharighy/Predictive_Machine_Learning_for_Telco_Customer_Churn/README.md

 ## Explanatory Data Analysis
 Explanatory Data Analysis is very critical before building a predictive model.
 This includes identifying patterns, trends, relationships, anomalies in data, as well as revealing insights that may not be visible directly.
 As for visualization, we will use library from **Matplotlib** and **Seaborn**.
 Please find the detailed process in [Explanatory Data Analysis](Explanatory_Data_Analysis.ipynb).

+## Feature Engineering
+Before doing machine learning modeling, a process is needed to prepare the raw data into ready-to-use data.
+In other words, this process is referred to as feature engineering.
+By doing good feature engineering, machine learning models can provide more accurate and better results in predicting target variables.
+Please find the detailed process in [Feature Engineering](Feature_Engineering.ipynb)